-Anyone exempt from living on-campus (including scholars and graduate students) can rent rooms or apartments off-campus.
+Costs vary, depending on whether you are renting a room or apartment, how close you will be to campus, and the amenities offered.
 Rooms are normally furnished, with or without kitchen facilities, and the cost is usually between $350-$600 per month.
 Apartments are unfurnished and the cost is $600 or more per month for one bedroom.

-Note that the last three links above are not subsidiaries of the University of Delaware, and their inclusion on this page does not represent an endorsement by the University.
+Note that these apartments and the search services listed above are not subsidiaries of the University of Delaware, and their inclusion on this page does not represent an endorsement by the University.

 Once you have found a suitable apartment, you’ll be asked to sign a lease, a legal agreement committing you to live in a place for a certain period of time at a certain price per month.
 You may also be asked to pay a security deposit which is often equal to one month’s rent.
 Here are a few things to remember: